 - Where did this belief first enter my life?
 “Ahhh yes, from that good ol trainer at my morning boot camp.
 He’s constantly preaching that “white” foods will make you incredibly unhealthy and you will die sooner if you eat them.
 He always said that if you have to eat bad foods, you should eat them before or at lunch time, not after.
 Apparently (according to him) eating those foods after lunch just turns into fat.”

 - Challenge the Food Police: “Actually being afraid of food is what’s unhealthy.
 At the end of the day food is calories, calories are energy, and in taking in energy is SELF CARE.
 I am working on not having any moral attachment to food, “good” or “bad.”
 I seek to be morally neutral so that I can truly hear what my bodies intuition is saying when it comes to food!
 I deserve to eat, even after lunch.
-I don’t have to starve myself or restrict white foods.”
+I don’t have to starve myself or restrict white foods; this prevents a healthy mind and body.”

 Ok one more!